ricard33/cloud-mailing/docs/index.rst

 Features
 --------

-- Be awesome
+- Simple to use
-- Make things faster
+- Scalable

 Installation
 ------------

-Install $project by running:

-    install project
+TODO

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/ricard33/cloud-mailing/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/ricard33/cloud-mailing
-- Developer guide: :ref:`dev-guide`
+.. - Developer guide: :ref:`dev-guide`

 Support
 -------

+..
 If you are having issues, please let us know.
    We have a mailing list located at: project@google-groups.com

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GNU Affero General Public License v3.